MiTsSsS/Mini-Jam-118-Vampire/README.md

 # Mechanics
 - Move in the 4 directions
-- Pick up and use items
+- Pick up, drop and use items
 - Attack enemies

 # Preview